 Prohibited Conduct

-HU prohibits all forms of sexual misconduct and gender-based harassment.
+HU prohibits all forms of sex discrimination and sex-based harassment.
 This conduct violates HU's community standards and disrupts the living, learning, and working environments for HU students, faculty, staff, and other community members.

 Prohibited conduct includes: